 While most treatment options focus on stopping the damage to your eyes, some newer treatment options—known as anti-VEGF drugs—have been shown to slow and even reverse diabetic retinopathy.
 These medications are injected into the eye and work by blocking VEGF, or vascular endothelial growth factor.

-Too much of the VEGF protein is what causes blood vessels in the retina to swell and leak, so blocking it can slow damage.
+Too much of the VEGF protein causes blood vessels in the retina to swell and leak, so blocking it can slow damage.
 In some cases, these injected medications have even been shown to recover some vision loss.

 Making lifestyle changes to lower your blood sugar and mitigate other risk factors, including exercising regularly and eating a healthy diet, can also help slow the disease.
+Find diabetes education classes at Texas Diabetes Institute.

 Because early-stage diabetic retinopathy may not cause any symptoms, the National Eye Institute recommends that those who have diabetes undergo a dilated eye exam with an eye health professional each year.
 These exams allow a provider to get a detailed look at the anatomy of the eye, surveying it for damage.

-It is important for diabetic retinopathy to be treated as early as possible since it will continue to cause damage to the eye.
-Untreated diabetic retinopathy can also lead to other eye conditions, including diabetic macular edema, neovascular glaucoma, and even retinal detachment.
-Having routine eye exams and seeking care promptly for emerging symptoms can help prevent that.
+It is important to treat diabetic retinopathy as early as possible because it will continue to damage the eye.
+Untreated diabetic retinopathy can also lead to other eye conditions, including diabetic macular edema, neovascular glaucoma and, in some cases, retinal detachment.

 Diabetic Eye Care at Texas Diabetes Institute